Emmanuelkiptum/ecomprj/README.md

 This project is a feature-rich E-Commerce Web Application developed using HTML, CSS, Jquery and JavaScript for the frontend, with a Django REST API + POSTGRESQL powering the backend.
 The application provides users with an intuitive platform for browsing, purchasing, and managing products, while ensuring seamless communication between the frontend and backend.

+# PROCEDURE ON HOW TO RUN THE APPLICATION
+(i) Make sure you have downloaded GIT and POSTGRESQL

+(ii) Make sure to install all the dependency using Git/Bah/CMD terminal:    pip install -r requirements. txt

+(iii) Run:                  python manage.py collectstatic
+                            python manage.py makemigrations
+                            python manage.py migrate
+                            python manage.py createsuperuser
+(iv) And finally run:       python manage.py runserver

 1).FLOW CHART